 Typical muscle separation after pregnancy

 The muscle separation after pregnancy, a diastasis, is a natural stretch in the fascia which is the covering of the muscles, and typically the separation is 1 to 4 cm. in width.
-Your surgeon may have spaced the plication sutures out to 8 cm. though it is probably not the true width of the separation.
+Your surgeon may have spaced the plication sutures out to 8 cm.
+It is probably not the true width of the separation.

 It varies from 0 - 10 cm or so